consoledotdev/home/content/jobs/01-example.com.md

             text: "LinkedIn"
             iconLeft: "linkedin"
   customerCaseStudies:
+    - client: "Tesla"
+      text:
-    - "Tesla is using Example to monitor their EV telemetry platform.
+        "is using Example to monitor their EV telemetry platform.
 Hosted on AWS, Tesla vehicles report large volumes of performance data which helps with performance improvements and debugging issues reported by customers.
         Example was integrated into their C++ code using our SDK which reports sample code traces back to the Tesla-controlled infrastructure.
 Privacy and security are particularly important for Tesla, which is why they opted to deploy our Enterprise Edition to their own cloud environment."
+    - client: "Samsung"
+      text:
-    - "Samsung engineers deployed Example to one of their consumer-facing applications to help debug a specific error that was surfacing in particular edge cases.
+        "engineers deployed Example to one of their consumer-facing applications to help debug a specific error that was surfacing in particular edge cases.
 They were able to integrate the Java SDK into their mobile application within just a few hours, making use of the infinite scalability of our cloud service."
   type: "Open Source"
   category: "Developer Tools - Backend framework"
   topCategory: "Developer Tools"